William Temple (logician): Provost of Trinity College, Dublin

-Family
+Personal life

 His wife Martha, daughter of Robert Harrison, of a Derbyshire family, was sole executrix.
-By her, Temple left two sons, Sir John Temple, afterwards Master of the Rolls in Ireland, and Thomas; and three daughters, Catharine, Mary, and Martha.
-The second son, Thomas, a fellow of Trinity College, Dublin, became rector of Old Ross, in the diocese of Ferns, on 6 March 1626 – 1627.
-He subsequently achieved a reputation as a puritan preacher in London, where he exercised his ministry at Battersea from 1641 onwards.
+By her, Temple left two sons, Sir John Temple, afterward Master of the Rolls in Ireland, and Thomas; and three daughters, Catharine, Mary, and Martha.
+The second son, Thomas, a Fellow of Trinity College Dublin, became rector of Old Ross, in the diocese of Ferns, on 6 March 1626 – 1627.
+He subsequently achieved a reputation as a Puritan preacher in London, where he exercised his ministry at Battersea from 1641 onwards.
 He preached before the Long Parliament, and was a member of the Westminster Assembly.

 His legacy

-His Statutes of Trinity College Dublin survived well into the 19th century, but he failed in his primary role of advancing the college aim of a Protestant seminary.
+His Statutes at Trinity College, Dublin survived well into the 19th century, but he failed in his primary role of advancing the college aim of a Protestant seminary.
 He refused to encourage the Irish language within Trinity and regarded the destruction of the Irish language and culture as a necessary prerequisite to defeating the native Irish way of life.
 This in effect meant that Trinity's newly educated Protestant clergy were ill-equipped and unwilling to minister in Gaelic Ireland which made a mockery of King James the Sixth's grand plan to eliminate Catholicism and replace it with Protestantism in a complete religious and cultural transformation of Irish society.

 On a personal level, his family dynasty flourished after his demise, particularly with the arrival of Cromwell's Puritan Age.
-His descendants include First Lords of the Admiralty, Secretaries of State, Keepers of the Privy Seal, First Lords of the Treasury and prime minister Lord Palmerston, whose name came from the family estate that is now a Dublin village.
+His descendants include First Lords of the Admiralty, Secretaries of State, Keepers of the Privy Seal, First Lords of the Treasury, and prime minister Lord Palmerston, whose name came from the family estate that is now a Dublin village.
 His son and grandson both lived from time to time in their city townhouse that is now part of The Temple Bar.
 The family continued to pay Dublin Corporation an annual ground rent of £40 for this property for almost 200 years.